0xiliyan/base/README.md

-# Base ecosystem open-source contracts for the community created by me
+# Base ecosystem contracts for general use by third parties

 ## MultiMarketPrediction Contract